yurenchen000/rime_wiki/RimeWithSquirrel.md

 ## Build Squirrel from Scratch

-0. You should already have installed cmake, git and Xcode with Command Line Tools.
+0. You should already have installed cmake>=3.0, git and Xcode with Command Line Tools.

 1. Install dependencies with [Homebrew](http://mxcl.github.com/homebrew/).